 These pawesome paw print dog treats combine the yummy tastes of pumpkin with healthy herbs and irresistible cheese.
 Here’s our easy pumpkin dog treat recipe for cute little pumpkin and herb puppy paws, plus variations for pumpkin pie, pumpkin spice, pumpkin bacon, and more.
-The pumpkin dough is an easy base for mixing different seasonings and add-ins for other pumpkin treats.
-Your imagination is the limit!
+The yummy pumpkin dog treat dough is an easy base for mixing different seasonings and add-ins for other pumpkin treats.

 Tidying Up Our Treat Archives

 As a heads up, the pictures you see here may differ from old round-ups, links, and pins.
-This recipe post consolidates information from several old posts as part of tidying up our treat archives and posts during the transition to our new blog format.
-They’re still the same doggone delicious ideas, but grouped in a common post to reduce overlap and make things (hopefully) easier for our visitors and readers navigating around the blog.
+This pumpkin dog treat recipe post consolidates information from several old pumpkin posts as part of tidying up our treat archives during the transition to our new blog format.
+They’re still the same doggone delicious ideas, but grouped together in a common post to reduce overlap and make things (hopefully) easier for our visitors and readers navigating around the blog.
 See the end of the post for shape and flavour variations.
 Woofs!

 Pumpkin and Herb Puppy Paw Print Dog Treat Recipe